Digital Slide Scanner

 Correlative Microscopy

-Use ZEN Connect to intuitively build correlative projects that start with the data-rich, light microscopy environment from ZEISS Axioscan 7 Geo.
+Use ZEN Connect to build intuitive correlative projects that start with the data-rich light microscopy environment from ZEISS Axioscan 7 geology.
 Here additional phase and geochemical information from ZEISS Mineralogic becomes the next step in a petrological investigation.
-Sample shown is a granulite facies metagabbro from Scouriemore, North West Scotland.
+The sample shown here is a granulite facies metagabbro from near Scourie more, Northwest Scotland.

 Mineral Orientation Analysis

 The optional PetPAT orientation analysis package turns entire thin sections into powerful mineral orientation maps.
-These datasets can be used in conjunction with mineral segmentation for detailed studies and used to generate grain size distribution data.
+Use these datasets in conjunction with mineral segmentation for detailed studies and also to generate grain size distribution data.

-- Use these data to allow the entire thin section to be mapped for orientation of mineral grains in transmitted light
+- Then use these data to allow the entire thin section to be mapped for orientation of mineral grains in transmitted light.